Aurora Police Department: Misconduct

 On 2 March 2015, An Aurora officer shot and killed Naeschylus Carter-Vinzant while trying to serve a warrant.
 He was unarmed.
 The matter was settled with a payment of over two and a half million dollars.

 New reports indicate that on 29 June 2015, police arrested a pickpocket named Jeffery Gale.
 Seven Aurora officer handcuffed and hog-tied him.
 They then repeatedly attacked him with a Taser.

 On 14 November 2015, Aurora police officers illegally arrested Dwight Crews after ordering him from his house.
 They had no warrant for his arrest.
 The matter was settled with a payment of $35,000.

 On 22 December 2015, OyZhana Williams drove a man to the emergency room for treatment of a gunshot wound.
-There, several Aurora officers attacked her, slamming her head the ground and stomping on her.
+There, several Aurora officers attacked her, slamming her head into the ground and stomping on her.
 The matter was settled with a payment of $335,000.

 On 19 February 2016, Aurora police officers detained Darsean Kelly as he was near the scene of a crime.
 Although he did not resist the police, they attacked him with a Taser.
 The matter was settled out of court for $110,000.

 On 16 March 2016, Aurora officers entered a coffee shop and approached Omar Hassan who was eating a muffin.
 With their hands on their guns they ordered out of the store telling him, "Your kind of business is not welcome here."
 The matter was settled for $40,000.

 On 2 June 2016, in a case of mistaken identity, police entered a home without a warrant and handcuffed two men.
 The matter was settled with a payment of $150,000.

 On 18 June 2017, Lt.
 Charles DeShazer was recorded using the racial slur "Alabama porch monkeys" to refer to black people.
 DeShazer was fired for his comments, but subsequently reinstated.

 In March 2019, Officer Nate Meier was found in his uniform and official police vehicle asleep.
 A blood test showed five times the legal limit of alcohol.
 Aurora officers responding to the situation turned off their body cameras, failed to test a clear liquid found in a bottle in the car and did not collect evidence that could have been used in a criminal prosecution.
 After being demoted, Officer Meier remained on the job.

 On 24 August 2019, responding to a call of a "suspicious person", the Aurora Police Department arrested Elijah McClain while he was walking home with groceries.
 McClain subsequently died as a result of police action during the arrest.